maloo0/homebridge-shelly-consumption/README.md

 At least I want to tell that this plugin isn't tested in detail.
 So it's possible that there will be some problems with it.
 If so, don't hesitate to contact me.

 I implemenented this plugin in my free time.
 If you would like to support me on any ways, feel free to contact me.
-Further I would be thankful if you want to help me by donating a small amount, so I can buy further devices to add support for those.
-For this please contact me too.
+Further, I would be thankful if you want to help me by donating a small amount, so that I can buy further devices to add support for those.
+For this, please contact me too.